How to understand what your career aspirations are?

 As we have mentioned, a timeframe allows you to make your response tangible.
 Should the interviewer inquire about your career aspirations without indicating any time period, set one on your own.

-Consider a one to two, and a five-year mark.
+Consider a one to two-year and a five-year mark.
 As with your future goals and plans for skills development, factor in your time in the role you are interviewing for.

 Quick interview tips for questions on career aspirations

-- Avoid mentioning salary aspirations — keep the focus on skills development and how you will be an asset in your industry.
+Keep the focus on skills development and how you will be an asset in your industry.